nairstpi/fabzero/mdfiles/vinylcutting.md

 ## Vinyl Cutting

-Mentor Sh.
-Sibu first introduced the Vinyl Cutter while our Fablab tour on the very first day.
+Mentor Sibu first introduced the Vinyl Cutter while our Fablab tour on the very first day.

 **Roland CAMM-1 GS-24** is the Vinyl Cutter that we have in our fablab.
 The Roland CAMM-1 GS-24 desktop cutter is precise and with maximum efficiency.
 With a completely redesigned cutting carriage and blade holder, the GS-24 offers great stability, up to **10x overlap cutting** and down force up to 350 grams (**30 to 350 gms**.), so that it can cut even on thick, dense substrates, at a speed up to **20 inches/second** (IPS).
 It accepts a wide range of materials, **2-inches to 27.5-inches** wide, including Vinyl, Paint mask, Heat transfer material, Sandblast material, Twill, etc.

 ![Vinyl Cutter](/./img/roland_gs24.jpeg "Vinyl Cutter")

+### Steps for Vinyl Cutting:
-On the very second day, Sh.
-Francisco demonstrated to load vinyl sheet into the cutter.
+On the very second day, Francisco demonstrated to load vinyl sheet into the cutter.
 - He unloaded the lever behind the printer and inserted the vinyl sheet.
 - The sheet while loading should be aligned to grooves.
 - The sheet when placed on the machine has to be between any two white markings seen in the front.